 Briefly describe the research question, data and methods employed, initial findings or hypotheses, and the significance of this study.
 The intellectual excellence of the project is an important consideration for this award.

 Describe efforts made to obtain support from elsewhere (e.g., the home institution).

 Provide estimated costs of travel, and the system will calculate hotel, meals and incidental expenses.
 Also provide the amount of co–funding expected from other sources.

 This should be no more than two pages.

-Applications should be sent electronically via a submission form that will be available soon.
+Applications should be sent electronically via a submission form above.